 To keep your hair healthy, use either low heat or be infrequent in the high heat you subject your hair to.
 The good news regarding heat damage is that if you are experiencing hair loss due to this issue, the problem is temporary in nature.
 Simply decrease the use of heat and your hair will be back to its beautifully voluminous self soon enough!
 What's more, you can cut off the damaged hair and update your look with a nice haircut since hair grows anywhere from a quarter inch to a half inch a month!

 If you're struggling with hair loss and are wondering if heat damage is the problem, our team of hair experts is here to help.
 We'll help you find the solution that's right for you.
-Call us today at (800) 966-9505 to schedule a consultation today.
+Contact us today to schedule a consultation today.